Reun-Media/gamedev-compass/README.md

 or [open a pull request](https://github.com/Reun-Media/gamedev-compass/pulls).

 ## Support us
 Currently the best way to support us is to [watch, like and share our videos](https://www.youtube.com/@GameDevCompass/videos).
-You can also [subscribe](https://www.youtube.com/@GameDevCompass?sub_confirmation=1) to GameDev Compass on YouTube.
+You can also [subscribe](https://www.youtube.com/@GameDevCompass?sub_confirmation=1) to GameDev Compass on YouTube and follow @GameDevCompass on [Mastodon](https://mastodon.gamedev.place/@GameDevCompass) and [X / Twitter](https://twitter.com/GameDevCompass).